 - Share this information with your loved one and the other members of her support network.
 With her consent, set up appointments to meet with professionals, tour programs, and find the right place to get help.

 - While your loved one is in treatment, remain an active source of support and encouragement.
 If you are able to participate in family therapy sessions or other activities for loved ones, make every effort to do so.

 - Do not neglect your own needs.
 You and the other members of your support group cannot provide optimal support if you are failing to address your own physical, emotional, and spiritual needs.

-- We host a free ANAD Family and Friends Support Group every Wednesday.
+- Consider attending our free ANAD Family and Friends Support Group that we host every Wednesday.

-Finally, do not lose sight of the fact that recovery from binge-eating disorder is a long-term experience, and your loved one will need continued support.
-Plan to be an active positive presence every step of the way.
+Finally, do not lose sight of the fact that recovery from binge-eating disorder is a long-term experience, and your loved one will need continual support.
+Plan to be an active, positive presence every step of the way.

 Why Consider Treatment?

 Binge-eating disorder is a serious mental health condition that, in the absence of effective professional intervention, can lead to a wide range of negative physical and psychological outcomes.
 For example, the shame and guilt that are associated with binge-eating disorder can have a drastic impact on a person’s self-worth and self-esteem, and can significantly lower quality her of life.
 Anxiety, depression, self-isolation, and suicidal ideation are among the many psychological risks of untreated binge-eating disorder.
 Physically, binge-eating disorder can increase a person’s likelihood for developing hypertension, heart disease, Type II diabetes, joint pain, sleep apnea, and a host of other weight-related diseases and disorders.

 - Treatment is provided in a warm, family-like atmosphere.